alexch/codelikethis/public/lessons/javascript/logic.md

 # LAB: Enemies List

 * Change `hello.js` so that it says "Go away!" if the user's name is any one of a number of evil names
-* For instance, Voldemort, Satan, Lex Luthor...
+* For instance, Voldemort, Palpatine, Lex Luthor...
-* Bonus: don't let enemies sneak in even if they spell their names with capital letters, like `VolDeMort`
+* Bonus Challenge: don't let enemies sneak in even if they spell their names with capital letters, like `VolDeMort`

 # Enemies List solution